MicrosoftDocs/learn/learn-pr/iot/route-process-messages-from-your-iot-devices/includes/3-exercise-write-code-generate-vibration-telemetry.md

 ## Verify your work

-Before you move to the next unit page, verify the following:
+Before you move to the next unit page, verify the following items:

 * The program compiles without errors.
-* The program is running and producing telemetry output in your Visual Studio code Terminal window.
+* The program is running and producing telemetry output in your Visual Studio Code Terminal window.
 * You can see device activity in the Azure portal **Device to cloud messages** window.